VocabHunter/VocabHunter/README.md

 You will need Java 11 to build and run VocabHunter.
 The version provided by [AdoptOpenJDK](https://adoptopenjdk.net/) is an excellent choice for this.
 Everything else, including Gradle, will be downloaded by the build process.

+# A Note About Java 16

+VocabHunter isn't yet built with Java 16.
+However, work is underway to take advantage of the new `jpackage` tool that is now "production-ready" in JDK 16.
+Take a look at [this milestone](https://github.com/VocabHunter/VocabHunter/milestone/2) to see details of the work to switch to JDK 16.

 # How To Run VocabHunter

 Go to the [download](https://vocabhunter.github.io/download/) page of the website to get the latest release of VocabHunter.
 Alternatively, you can run the development version from the command line as follows: